What information we collect

 How long will you retain my data?

-When someone visits www.tayloreddrainsolutions.co.uk we use a third party service, Google Analytics, to collect standard internet log information and details of visitor behaviour patterns.
+When someone visits www.tayloreddrainsolutions.co.uk we use a third-party service, Google Analytics, to collect standard internet log information and details of visitor behaviour patterns.
 We do this to find out things such as the number of visitors to the various parts of the site.
-This information is only processed in a way which does not identify anyone.
-We do not make, and do not allow Google to make, any attempt to find out the identities of those visiting our website.
+This information is only processed in a way that does not identify anyone.
+We do not make and do not allow Google to make, any attempt to find out the identities of those visiting our website.

 Links to other websites

 Our website may contain links to other websites of interest.
 However, once you have used these links to leave our site, you should note that we do not have any control over that other website.
 Therefore, we cannot be responsible for the protection and privacy of any information which you provide whilst visiting such sites and such sites are not governed by this privacy statement.
 You should exercise caution and look at the privacy statement applicable to the website in question.